maruton/Sample_Bolt_CallCS2Bolt/README.md

 6. Go PLAY.

 ## What about procedure
-Adde all component to 'Bolt_Object' in Hierarchy.
+Added all component to 'Bolt_Object' in Hierarchy.

   C# script
   Flow Graph